Our Happy Cat logo

 Medical treatment should be sort as soon as possible if you suspect your cat has been bitten by a tick and is showing signs of ill health.

 Your cat may be left with a little swelling or sore spot once the tick has been removed, this should go away after a few days.
 You could sooth the area with a mild antiseptic.
-If the swelling or soreness does not go away after a few days then medical treatment from your vet should be sought.
+If the swelling or soreness does not go away after a few days then seek medical treatment from your vet.

 The best way to protect your cat from ticks is to remove the tick’s habitat.
 So make sure all grass is always clipped short in your garden and that loose leaves and plant trimmings are disposed of.